-The prostate is a gland located just under the bladder.
-As part of a man’s reproductive system, its main job is to add fluid to semen.
+The prostate is part of a man’s reproductive system.
+It’s a gland located just below the bladder.
+Its main job is to add fluid and important substances to semen.

 BPH causes your bladder to work harder to expel urine.
-That eventually weakens the bladder.
-Over time, other symptoms develop, such as an urgent need to go, a weak urine flow, and frequent urination.
+That eventually can weaken the bladder.
+Over time, other symptoms develop, such as a frequent or urgent need to urinate and a weak urine flow.

-Just about every man will develop an enlarged prostate if he lives long enough.
-While it’s rare for men in their early 40s or younger to have BPH, by their 80s, up to 90 percent of men will live with the condition, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Almost every man will develop an enlarged prostate.
+It’s rare for men in their early 40s or younger to have BPH.
+But by their 80s, up to 90 percent of men will have the condition.

 There are other risk factors besides age that may make you more likely to develop BPH, including:

-Heart disease doesn’t cause BPH, but the same risks that contribute to heart problems, such as obesity, high blood pressure, and diabetes, also cause prostate growth.
+Heart disease doesn’t cause BPH.
+But, the same risks that contribute to heart problems also increase prostate growth, such as:

-Men who carry around extra body fat have higher levels of estrogen, a female hormone that can make the prostate grow.
-Obesity is part of a larger group of symptoms called metabolic syndrome, which is also linked to prostate growth.
+Men who carry around extra body fat have higher levels of estrogen, a sex hormone that can make the prostate grow.

-Spending too much time on the couch could lead to prostate problems.
+Being sedentary could lead to prostate problems.
 Men who are inactive are more likely to develop BPH.
-Staying active also helps keep off excess weight, with is another BPH contributor.
+Staying active also helps keep off excess weight, which is another BPH contributor.

-Erectile dysfunction doesn’t cause BPH or vice versa, but the two conditions often go hand in hand.
-Many medicines used to treat BPH, including finasteride (Proscar), can make erection problems worse.
+Erectile dysfunction doesn’t cause BPH — and BPH doesn’t cause erectile dysfunction.
+However, the two conditions often go hand in hand.